ososkp/NPS/README.md

 # NPS

-Intro
+## Intro

-Practice/warmup project using MVC to learn how to pull JSON data from the web and rehost it.
+Practice/warmup project to learn the following skills: ASP.NET, MVC, consuming APIs, front end, general web application building.
-Data is of US National Parks from the NPS at: https://developer.nps.gov/api/v1/ (Note: API is inaccessible without a key)
+Data is of US National Parks from the NPS at: https://developer.nps.gov/api/v1/ (Note: API is inaccessible without a key, and is currently broken.)

-Change Log
+## Change Log

 V 0.1
 Most pages are now functional, though "Explore" is barebones.
 More pages will be added eventually.
 "About" page also needs to be tweaked to have more information.